 Illinois State Police Convicted Methamphetamine Manufacturer Registry—This registry can be used to locate individuals who have been convicted for the manufacture of methamphetamine.

 The database has information such as bio data including names, DOB of offenders and the offenses and date of conviction.
-It can be searched for free using the Illinois Methamphetamine Drug Offender Search Tool.
+It can be searched for free using the Illinois Methamphetamine Drug Offender Search Tool.11

-The Federal Bureau of Prisons (BOP)—Cook County citizens can also find offenders who have federal criminal records and have been incarcerated and those that are released dating back to 1982.
+Federal Bureau of Prisons (BOP)—Cook County citizens can also find offenders who have federal criminal records and have been incarcerated and those that are released dating back to 1982.
 They can do so using the Federal Criminal Records Search Tool for free.

-A Look at Background Checks in Cook County Illinois
+An Overview of Background Checks in Cook County Illinois

 Background checks in Cook County are primarily done through the Illinois State Police using the Criminal History Information Response Process.